rusi-ns/rusi-ns-web/wp-content/plugins/featured-image-from-url/readme.txt

 * The external image has priority in this case and the internal image won't be shown.

-= How to integrate WooCommerce and Featured Image From URL? =

-* There is a toggle (on/off) in Featured Image From URL settings.
-When enabled, a shell script is executed to overwrite some code lines from WooCommerce plugin.
-Otherwise, the changes are undone.

-= What happens to the WooCommerce plugin if I deactivate Featured Image From URL? =

-* When the plugin is deactivated, all the changes done by Featured Image From URL in WooCommerce code are undone.

-= Why WooCommerce integration isn't working/possible? =

-* Because the integration script just work on a Linux server or you are using an incompatible WooCommerce version.

-= Which WooCommerce versions are supported by Featured Image From URL?
+= Which WooCommerce versions are supported by Featured Image from URL?

-* The Free version supports 2.4.X and 2.5.X while the Premium version supports 3.0.X and later.
+* 3.0.X and later.

-= Why aren't my external images in WooCommerce Product Gallery being saved? =

-* Because you are not filling the alt attribute field.
-It's required by WooCommerce.

-= When accessing "All Pages", "All Posts", "Products" or "Product Categories" in admin menu, how can I enable or disable "Featured Image" column? =
+= When accessing "All Pages", "All Posts", "Products" or "Product Categories" in admin menu, how can I enable or disable "FIFU" column? =

-* Just click on "Screen Options", and check or uncheck "Featured Image".
+* Just click on "Screen Options", and check or uncheck "FIFU".

 = How to show the Featured Image (internal or external) at the beginning of the content of a Post, Page or Product? =

-* There is a toggle (on/off) in Featured Image From URL settings.
+* There is a toggle (on/off) in Featured Image from URL settings.
 This functionality was added to attend some themes that didn't show the Featured Image before the content of Posts, Pages or Products.

-= How to use Featured Image From URL with my Custom Post Types? =
+= How to use Featured Image from URL with my Custom Post Types? =

-* There are some text fields in Featured Image From URL settings.
+* There are some text fields in Featured Image from URL settings.
 For now you can define there until 5 Custom Post Types.
 Just type the correct names and click on Submit button.

-= How to show an external featured image on WooCommerce Product Category page? =

-* An "External Featured Image" box will be shown when you create/edit a Product Category.
-Depending on your theme, you must enable "WooCommerce Full Integration" on Featured Image From URL settings.

 == Screenshots ==

-1. This plugin allows you to use an external image as Featured Image of your pages.
-Just fill the URL field with the image address and click on preview button.
+1. Just fill the URL field with the image address and click on preview button.

-2. If the URL is correct, the image preview will be shown.
-Then you can define the image title, filling the ALT field.
+2. If the URL is correct, the image will be shown.

-3. The external image will be displayed on your page.

-4. The external image will be displayed when someone shares your page on social networks.

-5. The external image will be displayed in the list of Pages.

-6. Besides that, this plugin allows you to use an external image as Featured Image of your posts.
-Just fill the URL field with the image address and click on preview button.

-7. If the URL is correct, the image preview will be shown.
-Then you can define the image title, filling the ALT field.

-8. The external image will be displayed in your post gallery.

-9. The external image will be displayed in your post.

-10. The external image will be displayed when someone shares your post on social networks.

-11. The external image will be displayed in the list of Posts.

-12. Moreover, you can integrate this plugin to WooCommerce.
-Just access Featured Image From URL settings and enable that.
-Then a shell script will be executed to overwrite some code lines from WooCommerce plugin.
-But don't worry about that, because moving the toggle to off will undone the changes.
-Unfortunatelly, the integration requires your site be running in a Linux server.
-So, if the toggle didn't appear, it's because your server uses a different system.

-13. Now you can use an external image as Featured Image of your WooCommerce products.
-Just fill the URL field with the image address and click on preview button.

-14. If the URL is correct, the image preview will be shown.
-Then you can define the image title, filling the ALT field.

-15. It's also possible to use external images in the WooCommerce Product Gallery.
-Fill an URL field with the image address and click on preview button.

-16. If the URL is correct, the image preview will be shown.
-Then you must define the image title, filling the ALT field.

-17. And if you have more images, just fill the others URL fields with the image address and click on preview button.

-18. If the URL is correct, the image preview will be shown.
-Then you must define the image title, filling the ALT field.
+3. Premium feature: featured video from URL.

+4. Premium feature: featured slider from URL.

+5. Featured image column.

+6. External featured media on home.

+7. External featured image on post (it could be a page or a custom post type).

+8. Premium feature: featured video from URL.

+9. Premium feature: featured slider from URL.

+10. A lot of settings to adapt the plugin to your needs.

+11. Premium feature: image gallery from URL.

+12. Premium feature: video gallery from URL.

+13. External featured media on WooCommerce shop.

+14. External featured media on cart.

+15. Premium feature: image gallery from URL.

+16. External featured image on Lightbox.

+17. Lightbox zoom.

+18. Premium feature: video gallery from URL.

-19. The external images will be displayed on your product.
+19. Premium feature: external featured video on Lightbox.

-20. The same effects of the internal featured image will work for your external featured image.

-21. The same effects of internal images will work for your external images in the product gallery.

-22. The external image will be displayed in the list of Products.
+20. Lightbox zoom.

 == Changelog ==